Severfield: Discrimination by association

-In 2011, Severfield decided to reduce the number of welders at its Sherburn site by selectively not renewing the contract of an employee who was caring for his disabled wife.
+In 2011, Severfield reduced the number of welders at its Sherburn site by selectively not renewing the contract of an employee who was caring for his disabled wife.
 He claimed discrimination by association.
 Severfield could not satisfy the employment tribunal there was any other reason for the dismissal and the welder was awarded £10,500 compensation with a recommendation he should be re-employed.